arthas-cui/AjaxPool/README.md

 # AjaxPool
-just a ajax call one after one. in that case, we can call ajax as a list, we will not send all ajax request together.
+Just an ajax tool helps you call them one by one.
+In that case, we can call ajax as a list. we can avoid to send all ajax requests together.